lindsayad/caseDirectory/README.md

-Development folder for input files related to modelling of streamer discharges.
+Development folder for input files related to modelling of streamer discharges in OpenFOAM.